gatsbyjs/gatsby/docs/docs/node-api-helpers.md

 ## Note

 Some APIs provide additional helpers.
 For example `createPages` provides `graphql` function.
-Check documentation of specific APIs in (Gatsby Node APIs)[/docs/node-apis/] for details.
+Check documentation of specific APIs in [Gatsby Node APIs](/docs/node-apis/) for details.